athulya-pm/Solidity_beginner/README.md

 # Usage

 tokenName: A public variable that represents the name of the token.
-In this contract, it is set to "name".
+In this contract, it is set to "tname".

 tokenAbbrv: A public variable that represents the abbreviation of the token.
-In this contract, it is set to "symbol".
+In this contract, it is set to "tabbr".

 totalSupply: A public variable that stores the total supply of the token.
 Initially set to 0, it increases when tokens are minted and decreases when tokens are burned.